-Gonorrhea is spread through unprotected oral, vaginal or anal sex with an infected person.
-It can also be passed from an infected mother to her baby during birth.
-Individuals infected with Gonorrhea are at increased risk of contracting and transmitting HIV.
+Gonorrhea is spread through condomless oral, vaginal or anal sex with an infected person.
+It can also be transmitted to a baby during birth.
+People infected with gonorrhea are at increased risk of contracting and transmitting HIV.

-You can get gonorrhea at different sites in the body.
+You can get gonorrhea at different sites in your body.
 In many cases symptoms never appear so you can have gonorrhea without knowing it.
-Symptoms can develop between two to 10 days after possible exposure and may include the following:
+Symptoms can develop between 2-10 days after possible exposure and may include the following:

 If your partner is diagnosed with gonorrhea, you should also be tested and treated.

-Gonorrhea is curable with antibiotics but it is possible to get re-infected.
+Gonorrhea is treated with antibiotics but it is possible to get reinfected.
 It is very important to follow the instructions given with the medication.
-People may have chlamydia at the same time as gonorrhea, so an antibiotic to treat chlamydia will often be given at the same time.
+First line treatment is an injection and four pills (one dose) of antibiotics.

-All sexual partner(s) within the last two months should be informed, tested and treated, even though they may have no symptoms.
+All sexual partner(s) within the last two months should be informed, tested and treated if their tests are positive, even though they may have no symptoms.

-You may be advised to return for a follow-up test after treatment to make sure that the infection has cleared up.
-You may need to get re-treated if your strain of gonorrhea is resistant to the drug you were given.
-Avoid having intercourse (oral, anal or vaginal) until your partner(s) have been tested and treated as well.
+You will be advised to return for a follow-up test after treatment to make sure that the infection has cleared up.
+Avoid having intercourse (oral, anal or vaginal) after you and your partner(s) have been tested, treated and had follow-up testing.
+This is usually one week.
 If your partner(s) are not treated, there is a high risk that you will be re-infected.

 Using a condom every time you have oral, vaginal and anal sex will greatly reduce your chances of getting gonorrhea and other sexually transmitted infections.